 Hiring and retaining individuals with a disability

 Virginia Commonwealth University is committed to attracting, hiring and retaining individuals with disabilities (IWD), which is an important component of VCU’s commitment to diversity, inclusion and equity.
 VCU recognizes that IWD brings an extraordinary array of skills and training to the workplace.
 VCU is dedicated to being an employer of choice for IWD.
 Important information, myths, and resources provided below are intended to help departments understand the value of hiring IWD, as well as how and where to recruit IWD.
-Some content adapted from the Virginia Department of Human Resource Management.
+Some content was adapted from the Virginia Department of Human Resource Management.

 The MAP method – best practices for recruiting and retaining people with disabilities:

 - Get Involved with Disability Inclusion programs and services